Binding, packing, tucking & padding

 Binding

-• Feel more at ease in your body
+• Feeling more at ease in your body.

 Types of binding

 There are many different ways to bind.
-Some binders pull down over your head, while other open and close with zippers or Velcro.
 It can be helpful to try out different options to see what feels best for your body.

 The best method for you depends on your chest size and build.
 Whichever method you choose should allow you to breathe normally and feel comfortable when resting and moving.

-• Neoprene waist and abdominal trimmers or back support devices — neoprene is a thick, rubbery material that is relatively inexpensive and widely available in drug stores and large chain discount stores.
-It does not breathe very well, but offers effective compression.
+• Neoprene waist and abdominal trimmers or back support devices — Neoprene is a thick, rubbery material that is relatively inexpensive and widely available as waist trainers and support devices in drug stores and large chain discount stores.
+They may offer effective chest compression.
+Note: neoprene does not breathe well and may increase the risk of skin breakdown An umbrella term for rashes, blisters, cuts, scrapes and chafing.
+Can refer to anything that breaks down the barrier the skin provides. and overheating.

 Cleaning